Since age 20, I’ve organized my life around the pursuit of adventure. (Thanks, Jim.)

 Adventure isn’t always about climbing mountains or traveling the world.
 At its core, adventure is about intentionally putting yourself into uncomfortable situations that lead to growth.

-These blog posts share the detailed stories of some of my favorite adventures:
+These posts share the stories of my favorite adventures:

 - The Bike Trip (2020)